uholeschak/ediabaslib/README.md

 A compatible apiNET32.dll is also available, so it should be easy to port existing .NET applications that use the original EDIABAS library.

 # Android
 Now there is also a library existing that is working with Mono for Android.
-For communication either FTDI USB or Bluetooth Serial Port Protocol (SSP) protocol could be used.
+For communication, either FTDI USB or Bluetooth Serial Port Protocol (SSP) protocol could be used.

 ### Deep OBD
 Additionally an Android application _[Deep OBD](docs/Deep_OBD_for_BMW_and_VAG.md)_ is existing, that is configurable via [XML](docs/Page_specification.md).
 Generation of XML code could be simplified with the integrated configuration generator.